 One of the Group's strategic guidelines is the implementation of environmental management systems.
 In line with this commitment, all Group's production facilities have ISO 14001:2015 certification, demonstrating that Vidrala operates under the guidelines of a global, verified and recognised environmental management system.
-Furthermore, in line with its undertaking to continuous improvement, we have started implementation and verification processes for new environmental standards such as ISO 14064:2018, related to the voluntary declaration of CO2 emissions, or ISO 50001:2018, on energy management systems.
+Furthermore, in line with its undertaking to continuous improvement, we have started implementation and verification processes for new environmental standards such as ISO 14064:2018 in 5 of our manufacturing sites, related to the voluntary declaration of CO2 emissions, or ISO 50001:2018, on energy management systems, already certified in 3 of our factories and another 2 of them in implementation phase.

 In addition, Vidrala maintains an investment commitment specifically designed to minimise the potential pollutant effect of its facilities.
-Of special importance in recent years, this concrete effort has materialised in the conclusion of an extensive investment project developed for the installation, in all the production centers, of special systems of purification of atmospheric emissions, denominated electrostatic precipitators or electrofilters.
-These installations are aimed at reducing emissions of pollutant particles and are recognized as the best technology available for this purpose by the European legislation.
+Of special importance in recent years, this concrete effort has materialised in the conclusion of an extensive investment project developed for the installation, in all the production centres, of special systems of purification of atmospheric emissions, denominated electrostatic precipitators or electrofilters.
+These installations are aimed at reducing emissions of pollutant particles and are recognised as the best technology available for this purpose by the European legislation.
 The installed electrofilters act to retain the particles generated in the melting process by attracting them through electric fields, reducing the usual emissions of glass melting furnaces by more than 90%.
-The electrofilters installed in Vidrala have been accompanied by systems for purifying SOx emissions, desulfurizers, which have considerably reduced the emission of this pollutant.
+The electrofilters installed in Vidrala have been accompanied by systems for purifying SOx emissions, desulfurisers, which have considerably reduced the emission of this pollutant.

 The impacts of climate change are already visible and will worsen without proper action.
 Reducing our carbon footprint and minimising our climate impact is vital for us.
 To do so, we have been investing in more energy efficient furnaces, as well as switching to renewable sources of energy to reduce reliance on fossil fuels.
-We have also recently submitted a near-term science-based target, in line with 1.5°C, for validation by the Science-based Target Initiative (SBTi).
+Additionally, our plans are formally aligned with the goal of limiting global warming to levels below 1.5°C, after being validated by the Science-based Target Initiative (SBTi).